-- 1. Applicant submits 2 copies and a digital version of the Registered Professional Engineer sealed reports comprising the SIP to the Town Engineer. - The Town (using members of the Technical Advisory Board and a third-party engineer if deemed appropriate) reviews the Safety Improvement Plan in accordance with Article 5 of the Town Code and cross references it as applicable to the Hillside Development Regulations. - 3.
+- a.
+Applicant submits 2 copies and a digital version of the Registered Professional Engineer sealed reports comprising the SIP to the Town Engineer. - b.
+The Town (using members of the Technical Advisory Board and a third-party engineer if deemed appropriate) reviews the Safety Improvement Plan in accordance with Article 5 of the Town Code and cross references it as applicable to the Hillside Development Regulations. - c.
 Applicant sends a notice of the Safety Improvement Plan availability to neighbors within 1,500 feet of the subject property and provides an affidavit of mailing.
 Town staff sends notice to "Notify Me" list.
-Copy of the SIP available at the Town Engineer's office:
+Copy of the SIP available at the Town Engineer's office: - (1) The notice shall identify: 1) that a copy of the SIP is available for review at the Town; 2) that comments regarding the proposed SIP must be submitted to the Town within forty-five (45) calendar days from the notice mailing date; and 3) that any comments regarding the SIP must be sealed by a Registered Professional Engineer.

-- a.
-The notice shall identify: 1) that a copy of the SIP is available for review at the Town; 2) that comments regarding the proposed SIP must be submitted to the Town within forty-five (45) calendar days from the notice mailing date; and 3) that any comments regarding the SIP must be sealed by a Registered Professional Engineer. - 4.
-At expiration of the forty-five (45) days from the notice mailing date, the Town aggregates comments from neighbors' engineers, comments from Technical Advisory Board, and comments from any Town-hired Registered Professional Engineer(s) and directs the Applicant to address the comments and, if applicable, return a newly sealed SIP. - 5.
-When the newly sealed SIP is returned, the Technical Advisory Board, in conjunction with any Town-hired Registered Professional Engineer(s), reviews and determines whether the updated Safety Improvement Plan adequately address all concerns. - 6.
-The Technical Advisory Board ("TAB") consists of the Town Engineer, Building Official, and Hillside Development Administrator. - 7.
+- d.
+At expiration of the forty-five (45) days from the notice mailing date, the Town aggregates comments from neighbors' engineers, comments from Technical Advisory Board, and comments from any Town-hired Registered Professional Engineer(s) and directs the Applicant to address the comments and, if applicable, return a newly sealed SIP. - e.
+When the newly sealed SIP is returned, the Technical Advisory Board, in conjunction with any Town-hired Registered Professional Engineer(s), reviews and determines whether the updated Safety Improvement Plan adequately address all concerns. - f.
 If concerns are not adequately addressed, the Town returns the SIP to the Applicant.
-This redline process can continue until the Technical Advisory Board is satisfied. - a.
-If the Applicant feels it is unreasonable and a violation of due process, they may elect to file in a court of law - 8.
-The Town Engineer and/or Technical Advisory Board, in his or their sole discretion, may choose to require the Applicant to address additional concerns, delete elements or maintain the SIP in the presented form (e.g. ignore the sealed engineer comments of neighbor(s) and approve the Applicant's submitted SIP). - a.
-If the Applicant feels it is unreasonable, they can file a court action. - b.
-If the neighbor(s) feel the Safety Improvement Plan is unsatisfactory, they can file an action or pursue private cause of action against the Applicant, if applicable. - c.
-All lawsuits against the Town will likely be tendered to the Applicant and/or Applicant's engineer. - 9.
-The Town Engineer and/or Technical Advisory Board also reserve the right to add or delete checklist requirements based upon new information made available during the review process. - 10.
+This redline process can continue until the Technical Advisory Board is satisfied. - (1) If the Applicant feels it is unreasonable and a violation of due process, they may elect to file in a court of law - g.
+The Town Engineer and/or Technical Advisory Board, in his or their sole discretion, may choose to require the Applicant to address additional concerns, delete elements or maintain the SIP in the presented form (e.g. ignore the sealed engineer comments of neighbor(s) and approve the Applicant's submitted SIP). - (1) If the Applicant feels it is unreasonable, they can file a court action. - (2) If the neighbor(s) feel the Safety Improvement Plan is unsatisfactory, they can file an action or pursue private cause of action against the Applicant, if applicable. - (3) All lawsuits against the Town will likely be tendered to the Applicant and/or Applicant's engineer. - h.
+The Town Engineer and/or Technical Advisory Board also reserve the right to add or delete checklist requirements based upon new information made available during the review process. - i.
 When the Town Engineer and/or Technical Advisory Board are satisfied, the Applicant's Registered Professional Engineer sealed reports comprising the SIP and the Formal Hillside Plans are forwarded to the HBC as part of Formal Plan Review.
-SIP reports are public records that remain the responsibility of the Applicant and have the seal of the Applicant's engineer who would be liable for any failure of the SIP. - 11.
+SIP reports are public records that remain the responsibility of the Applicant and have the seal of the Applicant's engineer who would be liable for any failure of the SIP. - j.
 Town signs/stamps SIP reports where appropriate.

-5. HBC Formal Plan Review
+7. HBC Formal Plan Review